| | | Import data on material-gridImports data from arbitrary rectilinear grid onto simulation grid:

 constants (yes

+or no).
 Note: The three dielectric tensor components have to be given in the crystal

 coordinate system and not in the simulation coordinate